YudaiFurukawa/Investment-and-Trading/README.md

 Following steps will be taken to make the predictor.

-1. Deciding inputs that are necessary to predict a 12 month forward price change by using correlation between each feature and 12 month forward price changes.
-The inputs are decided on the ground of common sense in the financial industry and statistical figures such as correlation.
+1. Choosing inputs that are necessary to predict a 12 month forward price change by using correlation between each feature and 12 month forward price changes.
+The inputs are decided on the ground of statistical figures such as correlation and common sense in the financial industry.

 2. Deciding the best regression model according to the metrics defined in the next section.

 In the step 1, I am expecting PE Ratio and earning growth are going to be among the dominant inputs as it is commonly used in the financial industry to justify investment.
 In the step 2, I am expecting that r2 score will best serve the purpose although there are other metrics such as mean absolute error , mean squared error, and explained variance score as well as median absolute error.
 This will be discussed in the next section.

-### metrics
+### Metrics
 r2 score, explained variance score, and mean squared error, as well as explained variance score and median absolute error are all going to be used to validate the result.
-By using all the metrics, I can overcome the risk of being biased.
+By using all the metrics, the risk of being biased will be reduced.
 Expected result is the best regression model have the highest score in all the scoring metrics.

 ## II.
 Analysis